Darxo/Hardened/README.md

 - Enemies may spawn with perks that they can't use anymore (**Duelist**/**Formidable Approach**) because I didn't touch their spawning behaviors in that regard.
 - Using Recover will prevent you from using **Wait Round** for the rest of this round
+- Famed Shields can still roll shieldignore stat even though that is now hidden and doesn't do anything

 # Compatibility